News Roundup for September 8, 2017

 4. Hurricane Irma has claimed at least 19 lives in the Caribbean.
 More here.

-5. Australians have surrendered on average 400 firearms a day since July.
-Looks like those down under are giving up their guns.
-America could learn a thing or two.
+5. As part of Australia’s national gun amnesty, which began in July, citizens have given up an average of 400 firearms a day.
+Americans could learn a thing or two from their friends down under.
 More here.

-Video of the day: Synthetic blood is about to go through human trails.
+Video of the day: Synthetic blood is about to go through human trials.